rakeshraman89/toy-robot/README.md

 > cd build
 > dotnet Toy.Robot.ConsoleApp.dll
 ```
+#### Input file
+The application only accepts .txt files.
+There is a test data file located at `$(Root directory)\TestData`.
+This file will be executed when the application starts.
+You can add more files with commands to automatically execute when starting application.
+**The name of the newly added text file should be added to the `TestFiles` property in `appsettings.json` file located at `$(Root directory)\src\Toy.Robot.ConsoleApp`**
+Name of the text file can also be entered as console input once the application is started.

 ### Running Unit tests
 The unit tests are written using NUnit framework and have Moq for mocking the properties and calls.